DETAILED ACTION

 101 Analysis – Step 2A Prong 2: Practical Application

-The independent claims recite the additional limitations/elements of receiving images from one or more sensors installed in the vehicle; generating an output including a fusion of the first image and the second image, the output having a size smaller than a sum of a size of the first image and a size of the second image; wherein the same object comprises a vehicle, the output comprises a vehicle type classification that is a majority vote based on a detected vehicle type classification in the first image and the second image; a plurality of sensors; processor; and a memory with instructions thereon, applying, on the images, a detection algorithm stored in the processor; and a computer-readable storage medium having code stored thereon.
+The independent claims recite the additional limitations/elements of receiving images from one or more sensors installed in the vehicle; generating an output including a fusion of the first image and the second image in a virtual focal plane, the output having a size smaller than a sum of a size of the first image and a size of the second image; wherein the same object comprises a vehicle, the output comprises a vehicle type classification that is a majority vote based on a detected vehicle type classification in the first image and the second image; selecting and cropping one or more regions of interest in at least one of the images; and establishing a photometric correspondence between cropped images using cropping information or camera pose; a plurality of sensors; processor; and a memory with instructions thereon, applying, on the images, a detection algorithm stored in the processor; and a computer-readable storage medium having code stored thereon.
 The receiving step is recited at a high level of generality (i.e. receiving/collecting various data (images metadata, etc.) and amount to mere data gathering, which is a form of insignificant extra-solution activity.
-The generating and/or outputting step which includes the output to comprise a vehicle type classification that is a majority vote is recited at a high level of generality (i.e. as a general action or change being taken based on the results of the generating step) and amounts to mere post solution actions, which is a form of insignificant extra-solution activity.
+The generating, selecting, outputting, and establishing steps which includes the output to comprise a vehicle type classification that is a majority vote is recited at a high level of generality (i.e. as a general action or change being taken based on the results of the generating step) and amounts to mere post solution actions, which is a form of insignificant extra-solution activity.
 The plurality of sensors are recited at a high level of generality (claimed generically) and are operating in their ordinary capacity such that they do not use the judicial exception in a manner that imposes a meaningful limit on the judicial exception, such that the claim(s) is/are not more than a drafting effort designed to monopolize the exception.
 The additional limitation(s) of a processor; and a memory with instructions thereon, applying, on the images, a detection algorithm stored in the processor; and a computer-readable storage medium having code stored thereon are recited at a high level of generality and merely function to automate the generating steps.

 Accordingly, even in combination, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.